maochuanli/spark-aws-vpc/README.md

 # Questions and Answers
 1. - Can you make the deployment tolerant to failures?
 Eg: EC2 instance gets terminated by accident and recovers automatically.
    * **Answer:** Create a launch configuration as what I have done above and create an Auto Scaling group that connects to the VPC network.
-Set the group size to 1(default). with this setting, any failure of EC2 instance will be recovered/replaced with and healthy instance within 5 minutes.
-Refer to [EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/what-is-amazon-ec2-auto-scaling.html)
+Set the group size to 1(default). with this setting, any failure of EC2 instance will be recovered/replaced with a healthy instance within 5 minutes.
+Refer to [EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/what-is-amazon-ec2-auto-scaling.html).

 2. - Can you come up with a DR strategy?
 Eg: Backups.
    * **Answer:** For this simple web application, the most important data is:
       * The user data - all the files user has uploaded to AWS bucket.
          * If local storage capacity is big enough, it's easy to periodically download the latest S3 bucket data with the AWS command line tool.  `/usr/bin/aws s3 sync s3://{BUCKET_NAME} /home/ubuntu/s3/{BUCKET_NAME}/`
          * Or we can rely on the versioning of S3 bucket to keep every change if the bucket size is not huge
       * The automation control code (in my case) is saved in a public git repository github, which has it's own DR solution that can help prevent data loss.
-So for this data, I don't think we need backup
+So for this data, I don't think we need backup.
+Refer to [github security](https://help.github.com/articles/github-security/)
       * The EC2 instances all all dynamically generated from template, nothing need be backed up